jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         }
     }

-If the state object for *this* is not found, the factory method will be used to create a new state object, which is then attached to the mixin by putting it in the state map.
-For example, our *RepeaterMixin* interface looks roughly like this (without many methods for the sake of brevity):
+If the state object for *this* is not found by *state()*, the given factory method will be used to create a new state object, which will then be associated with the mixin in the state map.
+For example, our *RepeaterMixin* interface looks roughly like this (without most of the methods for the sake of brevity):

     public interface RepeaterMixin extends Repeater, Mixin
     {